palantir/sls-packaging/readme.md

  * (optional) `args` a list of arguments to supply when running `start`.
  * (optional) `checkArgs` a list of arguments to supply to the monitoring script, if omitted, no monitoring script will be generated.
+ * (optional) `env` a map of environment variables that will be placed into the `env` block of the static launcher config.
+See [go-java-launcher](https://github.com/palantir/go-java-launcher) for details on the custom environment block.
  * (optional) `defaultJvmOpts` a list of default JVM options to set on the program.
  * (optional) `enableManifestClasspath` a boolean flag; if set to true, then the explicit Java classpath is omitted from the generated Windows start script and instead inferred